 VISION AND MISSION:

-The overall vision and mission for the CDC role is to support (and sometimes lead) projects that have been identified in the community as "wants or needs" that collectively has been agreed should be developed for the betterment of the community.
-The projects listed in the Placemaking Plan were the first ones identified and look into by the CDC with the opportunity for other projects to be added as they arise within the community.
-Whilst the Placemaking Plan is a great founding document for the vision of this role, it has been noted by the managing committee that the document will at some point become outdated as the community changes and grows and other projects that may not have been identified in 2021 will come to light. the CDC is available to help any community group with any project they need support with by submitting a "project support request" to the managing committee.
+The overall vision and mission for the HCDC role is to support and/or lead projects that have been identified in the community as "wants or needs" that collectively have been agreed should be developed for the betterment of the community.
+The projects listed in the Placemaking Plan were the first ones identified and looked into by the HCDC with the opportunity for other projects to be added as they arise within the community.
+Whilst the Placemaking Plan is a great founding document for the vision of this role, it has been noted by the Development Group that the document will at some quickly became outdated as the community changes and grows and other projects that may not have been identified in 2021 have come to light.
+The HCDC is available to help any community group with any project they need support with by submitting a "project support request" to the managing committee.
 The role is identified as being an ongoing need within the community and the goal is to keep it funded and operating long term.

 Project #13: Playgroup Proposal